LamaDiLuce/polaris-opencore/README.md

 - No pushbutton required
   - Gestures to arm / disarm
   - Blade color can be selected with a gesture among pre-sets during arming
+- Mute cunction activated by a tap on the hilt during arming
 - Electronic powered by a Cortex-M4
 - Dedicated Scintilla PC software for advanced customization and firmware upgrade